Introduction to Symbolic Logic

 To complete the homework assignments, you must use the software for the course: Boole, Fitch, Tarski's World, and Submit (the service that submits your work to Grade Grinder.)
 To learn how to use this software, I strongly recommend that you read the documentation and watch the tutorial videos on the support page and that you read the description of the plagiarism detection mechanism in the link to Grade Grinder on the home page.

-The midterm (10 points) and final examination (10 points) consist in multiple choice questions about concepts.
-I will tell you the concepts on which you will be tested well in advance of these examinations.
+The midterm and final examinations are multiple choice questions about concepts.
+I tell you the concepts on which you will be tested, and you have two attempts for each exam.

 Contact Information: